 2023 Hyundai Tucson Price

-There is no official sales date yet for Tucson 2023, but Hyundai announced it will hit U.S. showrooms in the first half of 2021.
+There is no official sales date yet for Tucson 2023, but Hyundai announced it would hit U.S. showrooms in the first half of 2021.

-Prices are also uncertain, but we expect at least a light price increase above the current MODEL MSRP range of $24,875 to $34,625.
+Prices are also uncertain, but we expect a slight price increase above the current MODEL MSRP range of $24,875 to $34,625.